Creating the Ultimate Garage Workshop

 Stock Car Racer

 When Larry built his detached two-car garage in 1985 he knew that the workshop space would be home to his auto-mechanic business.
 Larry is a General Motors mechanic by day, with a home business doing automotive and collision repair work from 5 PM on.
 Good lighting and a full-size hydraulic lift give Larry access to the underside of his clients’ cars.
 A wraparound workbench with the full complement of mechanic’s tools line the walls of the workshop, and an extended storage and utility room in the back of the workshop allows for greater working space.
 Larry contracted Pro-Line Garage to oversee the construction.
-They built the foundation and walls, and installed windows and doors for $7,500.
+They built the foundation and walls and installed windows and doors for $7,500.
 Larry installed the wiring, heat, and water himself.
-The garage workshop space measures 30 x 30 feet, but in 1990 Larry added an additional 10 x 20 foot tool/utility room off the back.
+The garage workshop space measures 30 feet by 30 feet, but in 1990 Larry added an additional 10-foot-by-20-foot tool/utility room off the back.